-As part of the Statement of Financial Affairs you’re going to need to account for your income over the past two years.
+The Statement of Financial Affairs for Individuals Filing for Bankruptcy, one of the documents you’ll need to complete in order to file for bankruptcy, asks for your income over the past two years.
 That means you’re going to need to get your hands on that information, and tax returns are typically the fastest place to look.
+You can get that information without a completed tax return, but the information is more difficult to get together.

 Income Tax Returns In Chapter 13 Bankruptcy